 '''

+DECLARE

 g PLS_INTEGER;

 a PLS_INTEGER;

 b PLS_INTEGER;

 CALL plsCallsCdivisor_func(a, b);

 IF g IN (2,4,8) THEN ...

 '''

-18.11 Handling Errors and Exceptions in Multilanguage Programs
+Handling Errors and Exceptions in Multilanguage Programs

-The PL/SQL compiler raises compile-time exceptions if an AS EXTERNAL call specification is found in a TYPE or PACKAGE specification.
+The PL/SQL compiler raises compile-time exceptions if an ${\tt AS}$ external call specification is found in a type of package specification.

-C programs can raise exceptions through the OCIExtproc functions.
+C programs can raise exceptions through the ociextproc functions.

-18.12 Using Service Routines with External C Procedures
+Using Service Routines with External C Procedures